 Costs in your area will differ, so it's important to research the costs of previous projects.
 You can also look for information about products and professional fees online and in magazines.
 If you're planning a complete bathroom remodel, consider hiring a pro to help update your budget and plan the project.

 Financing options such as bank loans and home equity may be available to help cover the cost of bathroom remodels.
 However, these types of financing require a cosigner and can carry higher interest rates than traditional financing.

 5. Planning for contingencies

-A contingency can be planned for after purchasing a home to help avoid unexpected expenses from unexpected repairs and help you budget for them.
-If you're remodeling your bathrooms, it's important to also plan for the possible removal or repair of old or unwanted bathroom fixtures that may affect the cost of your project.
+You can plan for contingencies after purchasing a home to budget for unexpected expenses.
+If you're remodeling your bathrooms, also plan for the possible removal or repair of old or unwanted bathroom fixtures that may affect the cost of your project.

 How to Save Money on Your Bathroom Remodel